 The war experience had been for Borel a large-scale numerical experience.
-Not only because the total warfare created a situation where enormous quantities of material, food, weapons were used, replaced, exchanged, where the unprecedented size of the armies made it necessary to develop tools for the direction of millions of soldiers.
-But also because the trauma caused by the huge losses forced him to forge a new conception of social life.
-We refer the reader to \cite{MazliakTazzioli2009} and \cite{Mazliak2009b} for a presentation (and some burning documents) on how Borel faced the tragedy - a tragedy which besides affected him personally through the loss of his foster son Fernand as well as it affected his fellow mathematicians Hadamard, Picard and so many others.
+This was not only because total warfare created a situation where enormous quantities of materiel, food, and weapons were used, replaced, and exchanged, and in which the unprecedented size of the armies made it necessary to develop tools for the direction of millions of soldiers; but also because the trauma caused by the huge losses forced the forging of a new conception of social life.
+We refer the reader to \cite{MazliakTazzioli2009} and \cite{Mazliak2009b} for a presentation (and some affecting documents) on how Borel faced the tragedy - a tragedy which besides affected him personally through the loss of his foster son Fernand as well as it affected his fellow mathematicians Hadamard, Picard and so many others.
 For Borel, social mathematics belonged to the tools provided to society to avoid the woes created by man's natural selfishness.
-It remains profoundly linked to a constitutional vision of politics, close to the ideals promoted by the social-radical politicians of his generation, providing a tool whose purpose was among other things to keep any authoritarian leaning at bay.
+It remains profoundly linked to a constitutional vision of politics, close to the ideals promoted by the social-radical politicians of his generation, providing a tool whose purpose was among other things to keep any authoritarian tendency at bay.
 In a book written in 1925, whose title {\it Organize} is in itself a program, Borel advocated an international law to which each State must be submitted.
 Each State must be accountable to public opinion and to an assembly of nations.
-A combination of exchanges between {\it free men assemblies}, seen as a combination of economic, cultural, political exchanges can be the best guarantee against the {\it most absolute powers}.
-Some letters exchanged with Volterra (who entered very soon in frontal opposition to Mussolini's regime - see \cite{Goodman2007} and \cite{GuerraggioPaoloni2008}) bear testimony of how the Italian events at the beginning of the 1920s were for Borel an illustration of the aforementioned necessity.
-We shall see in the next section how the foundation of the Henri Poincar\'e Institute was used by Borel as an opportunity to invite fellow scientists trapped in the European convulsions of the inter-war period.
+A combination of exchanges between {\it assemblies of free men}, seen as a combination of economic, cultural, and political exchanges is seen as the best guarantee against the {\it most absolute powers}.
+Some letters exchanged with Volterra (who entered very soon into direct opposition to Mussolini's regime - see \cite{Goodman2007} and \cite{GuerraggioPaoloni2008}) bear testimony of how the Italian events at the beginning of the 1920s were for Borel an illustration of the aforementioned necessity.
+We shall see in the next section how the foundation of the Henri Poincar\'e Institute was used by Borel as an opportunity to invite fellow scientists trapped in the convulsions of the interwar period in Europe.